YouTube - Patron Perks - Books - Ask - About

-A script is nothing more than a computer program – instructions that, when “run” (or executed) by the computer, cause it to perform a task of some sort.
+A script is nothing more than a computer program in text form – instructions that, when “run” (or executed) by the computer, cause it to perform a task of some sort.

 Scripts differ from other computer programs, which are first converted from human readable to languages into a different “machine language” understood only by the computer’s CPU.
 This converted machine language is then distributed (for example, within “.exe” files) and actually run.